sehoon787/Neptune_DataAugmentation_GUI/README.md

 # Convert grayscale image, Rotate and Salt & Pepper noise
 If you choose Gray Scale in Design Method then convert color image files to gray scale.
 When you want to rotate images then write dgree on Rotate textbox.
-And make Salt & Pepper noise in image by checking Salt Pepper check box
+And make Salt & Pepper noise in image by checking Salt Pepper check box.
+If you use rotate function, then it saves rotated txt file as well based on original label txt file.

 # Bluring
 This tool provide 5 knids of method